Convenience Stores Offer More Convenience

 - Convenience stores have an unmatched speed of transaction: The average time it takes a customer to walk in, purchase an item and depart is between 3 to 4 minutes.
 Here's the breakdown: 35 seconds to walk from the car to the store, 71 seconds to select item(s), 42 seconds to wait in line to pay, 21 seconds to pay and 44 seconds to leave store.
 (NACS Speed Metrics Research)

 - Convenience stores are everywhere.
-There are 150,274 convenience stores in the United States—or one store for about every 2,100 people—and c-stores account for more than one-third (35%) the brick-and-mortar retail universe tracked by Nielsen in the United States.
+There are 148,026 convenience stores in the United States—or one store for about every 2,246 people.

 - An average convenience store selling fuel has around 1,100 customers per day, or more than 400,000 per year.
-Cumulatively, the U.S. convenience store industry alone serves nearly 165 million customers per day, and 58 billion customers every year.
+Cumulatively, the U.S. convenience store industry conducts 165 million transactions per day.

 - Self-serve at the pump is a part of most convenience stores' fueling operations.
 The first self-serve gas station was opened by Hoosier Petroleum Co. in 1930, but was closed by the fire marshal as being a fire hazard.
 Frank Ulrich reintroduced the idea in 1947 at the corner of Jilson and Atlantic in Los Angeles.
 Modern self-service began in 1964 with the introduction of remote fueling; an attendant was no longer required to reset the pumps after each transaction.
 Today it is now available in 48 states.
 (New Jersey and Oregon still require full-service operations; New Jersey's law was enacted in 1949; Oregon's in 1951.)